Public Summary of FOIA Procedures and Guidelines

 - Upholding the fee and issue a written determination indicating the specific basis that supports the required fee; or

-- Issuing a notice detailing the reason or reasons for extending for not more than 10 business days the period during which MDHHS will respond to the written appeal.
+- Issuing a notice detailing the reason or reasons for extending for not more than 10 business days the period during which the Network180 Executive Director will respond to the written appeal.

 FOIA Request for Public Records